 Sbb's score of 51 is higher than 73% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

-In 2024, SBB (Schweizerische Bundesbahnen SBB AG), headquartered in Switzerland, reported total carbon emissions of approximately 53,783,000 kg CO2e.
+In 2024, SBB (Schweizerische Bundesbahnen SBB AG) reported total carbon emissions of approximately 53,783,000 kg CO2e.
 This figure includes Scope 1 emissions of about 31,200,000 kg CO2e from mobile combustion, 8,700,000 kg CO2e from fugitive emissions, and 18,000,000 kg CO2e from stationary combustion.
 Scope 2 emissions accounted for about 3,300,000 kg CO2e from purchased heat and 700,000 kg CO2e from purchased electricity.
-The company also reported significant Scope 3 emissions, totalling approximately 48,000,000 kg CO2e from various categories, including purchased goods and services, capital goods, and waste generated in operations.
+The company also disclosed significant Scope 3 emissions, totalling approximately 36,000,000 kg CO2e from various categories, including investments and purchased goods and services.
 SBB has set ambitious climate commitments, aiming to reduce absolute Scope 1 and 2 greenhouse gas emissions by 50.4% by 2030, using 2018 as the base year.
-Additionally, the company targets a 30% reduction in Scope 3 emissions from categories such as purchased goods and services, capital goods, and business travel, as well as a 50.4% reduction in emissions from the use of sold products, particularly fossil fuels, within the same timeframe.
-These targets are aligned with the Science Based Targets initiative (SBTi) and reflect SBB's commitment to addressing climate change and reducing its carbon footprint in the rail transport sector.
-The emissions data and reduction targets are cascaded from the parent company, Schweizerische Bundesbahnen SBB AG, ensuring a comprehensive approach to sustainability across its operations.
+Additionally, the company targets a 30% reduction in absolute Scope 3 emissions from categories such as purchased goods and services, capital goods, and business travel, also by 2030.
+Notably, SBB aims for a 50.4% reduction in Scope 3 emissions related to the use of sold products, particularly fossil fuels.
+These targets are aligned with the Science Based Targets initiative (SBTi) and reflect SBB's commitment to addressing climate change within the rail transport sector.
+The emissions data and reduction targets are cascaded from the parent company, Schweizerische Bundesbahnen SBB AG, ensuring a unified approach to sustainability across its operations.

 Access structured emissions data, company-specific emission factors, and source documents